 This vibrant peony bouquet is definitely no wallflower with sultry pops of warm pinks, bright oranges, powdery peaches, and moody burgundies.
 Plus, the multicolored trail of ribbons reminds us of a playful maypole celebrating the beginning of summer—and a marriage, in this case!

-Tying ribbons to the base of a bouquet not only looks darling but is a great way to add texture, color, movement, and a subtle nod to the wedding theme or style.
+Tying ribbons to the base of a bouquet not only looks darling, but it's also a great way to add texture, color, movement, and a subtle nod to the wedding theme or style.

 A Blushing Bouquet